Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking

 \subsection{Fitting the BRs}

-In this model there is a large number of parameters.
-We perform a minimization procedure in order to find adequate values for all of them.
-For each set of parameters, we compute the branching ratios of the nine LFV decays and we select the sets of parameters for which all six BR($\ell$) and BR($h$) are simultaneously between the current experimental upper bounds and the future experimental sensitivities.
-We are unable to achieve values of the three BR($Z$) close to the experimental upper bounds, but the minimization procedure seeks to obtain the highest possible values of the BR($Z$).
+In this model there is a large number of input parameters.
+We have performed a minimization procedure in order to find adequate values for all of them.
+For each set of input parameters, we have computed the branching ratios of the nine LFV decays; we have then selected sets of input parameters for which all six BR($\ell$) and BR($h$) are simultaneously between the current experimental upper bounds and the future experimental sensitivities.\footnote{It is extremely difficult to achieve values of the BR($Z$) close to the future experimental sensitivities.
+Still, our minimization procedure also seeks to obtain the highest possible values of the BR($Z$).}